Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 - #EmissionColor2 (Color2 is Emissive)
 - #EmissionColor3 (Color3 is Emissive)

-If checked overrides _EmissionColor with _Color, _Color2, _Color3.
+If checked overrides _EmissionColor_ with _Color_, _Color2_, _Color3_.
 This making possible to control the emission color in char maker.
-However, you still SHOULD set the MetalliGlossMap G channel mask to enable emission.
+However, you still should set the _MetalliGlossMap_ G channel mask to enable emission.